craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/main-menu-global-config.rst

        # Authentication via DB enabled
        # enabled: true

-For more information, see :ref:`newIa-configure-authentication-chain`
+For more information, see :ref:`configure-authentication-chain`

 ----
 CORS